 Ensuring equality of results for women means making sure that women have positive reproductive health outcomes, meeting certain indicators such as low rates of maternal mortality, adolescent pregnancy, unsafe abortion, and unmet need for contraceptives.
 Indeed, human rights bodies have often called on states to measure and explicitly ensure these positive outcomes for all women as part of their obligations to ensure reproductive rights.
-78

-In order to ensure equality of results, states must make high quality reproductive health services available, accessible, and affordable to women.
-In the context of women's health, equality requires that states first remove barriers to women's access to health care,79 including by providing services for the specific health needs of women, including particular groups of women, and ensuring that reproductive health services are legal.80 For instance, human rights bodies have found that in order to ensure women's reproductive rights, a comprehensive range of contraceptives, including emergency contraceptives, must be widely available and affordable, indicating that states must take all necessary measures to ensure contraceptive access for women.81
+78 barriers to women's access to health care,79 including by providing services for the specific health needs of women, including particular groups of women, and ensuring that reproductive health services are legal.80 For instance, human rights bodies have found that in order to ensure women's reproductive rights, a comprehensive range of contraceptives, including emergency contraceptives, must be widely available and affordable, indicating that states must take all necessary measures to ensure contraceptive access for women.81